aarchiba/Gearhead-2/trunk/readme.txt

   USEMESH - Activates full 3D mode in the 3D graphical version.
 When this
     option is enabled, all characters and mecha will be depicted using meshes.

+  ERSATZ_MOUSE - Replaces your system mouse pointer with a game-rendered mouse
+    pointer.
+Useful if the regular mouse pointer isn't showing up.

 ***************************
 ***   TROUBLESHOOTING   ***